-Setting life coaching fees is always a challenging issue.
+Setting fees for life coaching is always a challenging issue.
 The tips and information on this page will help you decide.
 We'll also address the pros and cons of the free introductory session.

 Coaches may charge as little as $USD50 an hour for individual face to face coaching while some corporate and celebrity coaches can achieve $USD1500+ a session.